Skip to content

 export const myCatalog = createCatalog(myDefinitions, myRenderers, {

-catalogId: "my-app-catalog",
+catalogId: 'my-app-catalog',

 includeBasicCatalog: true, // merges with built-in components